 Reflection: Review your actions in the last year--have you only been kind to those who can repay your kindness?
 Have you been seeking the places of honour?
 If so, how can you adopt a life of more humility?

 Thank you, Karyn Lau, for this wise reminder on humility.
-Read more helpful Christian Bible study articles like this one and listen to inspiring Christian songs and religious songs, beautiful Christian music, Christian instrumental music, praise and worship songs, Christian choirs, psalms, Christ songs and Bible study audiobooks.
+Read more helpful Christian Bible devotionals like this one and listen to inspiring Christian songs and religious songs, beautiful Christian music, Christian instrumental music, praise and worship songs, Christian choirs, psalms, Christ songs and Bible study audiobooks.
 Learn about some of the greatest classical musicians and the humbling beauty of classical masterpieces.